meshnesh/React-Calculator/README.md

-# React-Calculator
+# React_Native_Projects
-A Calculator built on react native, running on both android and ios
+A folder containing only projects built in Reat Native, running in both Android and Ios enviroments